GabrieleGhisleni/EnergyProject/README.md

 ### Train models

 To re-train the models you will need to add this service and specify the model to train from ['all', "wind", "hydro", "load", "thermal", "geothermal", "biomass", "photovoltaic"].
-We also recommend letting --aug.
+We also recommend letting `--aug`.

-In [extra.services.yml] add the following code:
+**You must have collected some data before doing that, or have done the transfer service**.

+In [extra.services.yml] add the following code specifying which model do you want to train, or in case you want to retrain them all leave it as it is:

 ```shell
 # extra-services.yml